 In the era of Covid, it feels like we are given a rare moment to reimagine almost anything, to reinvent ourselves, our priorities, our work.
 For me, one of the main ways this has manifested is in making my work about something larger than myself, finding ways to give something to the community, to bring focus to stories, issues and themes that more people need to know about.
 In the case of this piece inspired by the story of the surf club, it was reimagining an ‘opera’ commission as a digital scene, a meeting of surfing and music to create a window into what someone’s else’s search for identity and self-determination might look like.
 We took two female singers – one Western soprano (Katherine Shuman) and one Hindustani singer (Ranjana Ghatak), to embody the two cultures, and spun an instrumental track bringing together surf rock, contemporary music and Hindustani influences.
 The end piece is perhaps as strange an amalgam as you might expect, but there was never going to be a traditional way to tell a story about girls smashing boundaries by the force of their will.

-The piece goes live Jan 8 as part of Modulation by the Prototype Festival.
+The finished video (below) was streamed in Spring and Summer of 2020 as part of Modulation by the Prototype Festival.

 Waves of Change – Composer and English text – Juhi Bansal; Guest artist and Bengali vocals – Ranjana Ghatak; Soprano – Kathryn Shuman; Cello – Timothy Loo; Sound design, mixing, mastering – Laura M. Kramer; Cinematographer and editor – Miguel Galindo; Bengali text – Ranjan Bandhopadhyay, Sunit Ghatak, Indira Ghatak.

 Originally Commissioned, Developed, and Produced by the PROTOTYPE Festival as part of the original work Modulation.